Soojin-Lee0819/Computational-Artwork/Feb16/README.md

 **Icon**

-I created a return icon on Figma.
+I created an arrow icon to make a button that returns to the coverpage on Figma (https://www.figma.com).

 ![alt-text](Images/arrow.jpg)